 PixelSquid has two types of sales: a la carte, and Subscription.

-For a la carte sales, you will be paid at a 60% royalty rate at the time of purchase.
+For a la carte sales, you will be paid a royalty rate based on your SquidLevel at the time of purchase.

 All monthly subscription revenue will be paid out to artists on a prorated basis at the end of the month.
-Artists will receive 60% of all PixelSquid subscription revenue.
+Artists will receive a percentage of the subscription revenue based on their current SquidLevel.
 The payout will be based on the percentage of total usage that came from your content.
 We are allowing customers to use any angle of an object, so a downloaded is counted when a customer uses an object (downloading from the site or through the plug-in) for the 1st time that month.
 We count by the object, not each angle of the object.
-Using nice round numbers, if we had $10,000 of revenue in a month, $6,000 (60%) would go to artists.
-If your content represented 1% of total subscription downloads, you would get $60 (1% of $6,000).

 How do I get paid?